Apply and Register for Classes

 - Not planning to earn a degree or certificate

-- Enrolling in classes for which you have previous training, i.e., firefighter taking an E.M.T. class
+- Enrolling in classes for which you have previous training

-In order to be granted exemption, you will need to complete and submit a Matriculation Form to Admissions & Records either in person (Building 700) or send a request via email at WCCAdmissionsInfo@yccd.edu (for email requests: indicate the corresponding numbers of the two or more exemption criteria that apply to you, along with your Student ID number, and scanned copies of any required verification documents).
+In order to be granted exemption, you will need to complete and submit a request to Admissions & Records.
+Request must be sent via email to WCCadmissionsinfo@yccd.edu with the following information: 1) indicate the corresponding numbers of the two or more exemption criteria that apply to you, 2) your Student ID number, and 3) scanned copies of any required verification documents.
+All email requests for an exemption must be sent from your student YCCD email account in order to verify your identity.
 Please make sure to include all necessary information and verification to avoid delay.

-However, registration is set according to a student’s priority date and new students can register only after their specified date.
+However, registration is set according to a student’s priority date and students can register only after their specified date.
 New students who are fully matriculated (completed all steps) will be given Day 6 priority.
-New students who have not completed all steps and are not fully matriculated will have a later date.
+New students who have not completed all steps will not be eligible to register until doing so.
 Check your priority registration date.